pajachiet/mongo_sql_analytics_platform/README.md

 Github Issues and Pull-Requests will be greatly appreciated.

 Please bear in mind that some issues may be related to specific projects used here.
-They will find a better home in the corresponding github repositories.
+Those issues will find a better home in the corresponding github repositories.

 ## TODO